intercom/intercom-android/README.md

 }
 ```

-###Tips on getting the best out of the SDK
+###Tips on getting the best out of Intercom for Android

 1.  **Do not use an email address as a `userId` as this field is unique and cannot be changed or updated later.** If you only have an `email` address, you can just register a user with that.
-2. The Intercom SDK knows when your app is backgrounded and comes alive again, so all you need to do is register a type of user like the examples above and we'll do the rest.
+2. Intercom for Android knows when your app is backgrounded and comes alive again, so all you need to do is register a type of user like the examples above and we'll do the rest.

 ## How does the in-app messenger work?

 Intercom allows you to send messages to your users while also enabling your users send messages to you.
 If you have a dedicated button in your app that you wish to hook the new message composer up to, you can control Intercom's messaging UI via the `Intercom.client().dislplayMessageComposer();` and `Intercom.client().displayConversationList();` methods.
-More information on messaging with the Android SDK can be found [here](http://docs.intercom.io/using-the-android-sdk#messaging).
+More information on messaging with Intercom for Android can be found [here](http://docs.intercom.io/Install-on-your-mobile-product/configuring-intercom-for-android#messaging).

 ## What about events, push notifications, company and user data?

-The Android SDK has support for all these things.
-For full details please read our [documentation](http://docs.intercom.io/using-the-android-sdk).
+Intercom for Android has support for all these things.
+For full details please read our [documentation](http://docs.intercom.io/Install-on-your-mobile-product/configuring-intercom-for-android).

 ## Documentation and getting started guides